TheCyberLocal/Blind75-Docs/blind75-collection/1d-dynamic-programming/house-robber/problem.md

     n = nums.length
     if n == 1:
         return nums[0]
-    dp = array of size n
-    dp[0] = nums[0]
+    dp = array of size n initialized to 0 dp[0] = nums[0]
     dp[1] = max(nums[0], nums[1])
     for i from 2 to (n - 1):